 According to the 2016 Washington Statewide Waste Characterization Study, organic materials, like food scraps, green waste, animal manure, animal carcasses, and all types of paper and wood, account for 42.5 percent of residential waste.
 Food waste alone accounts for 10.6 percent of residential waste.

 Organic materials management includes composting and many other energy recovery technologies.
 "Organics" refers to carbon-based materials that include forest slash, food, yard debris, manures, and other agricultural residues.

 We provide technical and regulatory assistance in these areas:

 Organics management regulations

 Composting often goes hand-in-hand with agricultural practices.
 Much of this compost activity is exempt from the Solid Waste Handling Permit process.
-See the agricultural exemptions within the composting regulations, WAC 173-350-220(1)(b)(v)-(vii), (ix).
-The primary agencies that provide assistance and oversight to agricultural operations are Natural Resources Conservation Service and Washington State Department of Agriculture.
+See the agricultural exemptions within the composting regulations, WAC 173-350-220(1)(b)(v)-(vii), (ix)

 - Exemption categories (identifying operations that don't need solid waste handling permits)

 - Design and operating standards for permitted facilities